vicenteg/mapr-ansible-roles/playbooks/roles/mapr-aws-bootstrap/README.md

 When you're finished with the cluster and wish to destroy it, the `aws-teardown.yml` playbook should be used.

-This book will fail unless the `i_am_sure` variable is set to `True` this playbook will fail and not destroy the cluster.
-It's also necessary to specify the ec2_region in this command.
+This playbook will fail unless the `i_am_sure` variable is set to `True`.
+It's also necessary to specify the ec2_region in this command:

 ```
 $ ansible-playbook --extra-vars "i_am_sure=True" --extra-vars="ec2_region=us-east-1" -i playbooks/cluster.hosts playbooks/aws_teardown.yml